 We'll be using just a few simple, fresh ingredients to create this sweet Strawberry Pie.

-- Sugar - Use white granulated sugar.
+- Sugar - Use white granulated sugar (caster sugar in the UK)

 - Cornstarch - This will thicken the strawberry sauce so the pie will hold its shape.